 IRAs and DC plan accounts4 have become a common feature of the U.S. retirement landscape.
-More than half of total U.S. retirement assets are held in such accounts,5 and nearly six in 10 U.S. households have a portion of their assets invested in them.6 Given the rising importance of retirement accounts, this survey sought to find out:
+More than half of total U.S. retirement assets are held in such accounts,5 and a majority of U.S. households have a portion of their assets invested in them.6 Given the rising importance of retirement accounts, this survey sought to find out: